Walk | Maastricht Treaty

 Europe memorial erected on the occasion of the 10th anniversary of the Maastricht Treaty.
 More info on Stars of Europe

 Continue your route to Plein 1992, located in the Céramique district.
-This square, built in honour of the Maastricht Treaty, has bronze plaques with the euro symbol and the year 1992 embedded in the tiles.
+Built in honour of the Maastricht Treaty, this square has bronze plaques with the euro sign and the year 1992 incorporated into the tiles.
 The square is a perfect place where the modern architecture of Céramique meets historic Maastricht.
 Here you can visit the city library, enjoy a cup of coffee and admire the view of Maastricht's skyline.

 -

-Square 1992 is a lively square named after the year the Maastricht Treaty was signed.
-More info on Square 1992
+Plein 1992 square is a lively square named after the year the Maastricht Treaty was signed.
+More info on Plein 1992 square

-Walk via the High Bridge, where you'll have great views over the Maas River.
-Cross the bridge into the city park and continue your route towards the Onze Lieve Vrouweplein and the Vrijthof square.
+Walk via the Hoge Brug, where you'll have great views over the Meuse River.
+Cross the bridge to the city park and continue your route towards the Onze Lieve Vrouwe square and the Vrijthof.
 During the 1991 Euro Summit, Maastricht's cafés symbolically represented the EU member states.
 Café In Den Ouden Vogelstruys on Vrijthof, for example, was renamed 'Selon de séjour de François M' in honour of France and President François Mitterrand.
 A fun anecdote: everyone named 'French' received an aubade from the staff.

 -

-The Hoge Brug (Maastricht: Hoeg Brögk) is a bicycle and pedestrian bridge over the river Maas.
+The Hoge Brug (Maastricht: Hoeg Brögk) is a bicycle and pedestrian bridge over the river Meuse.
 More info on Hoge Brug

 -

 Attractive square in the oldest part of the city within the late Roman castellum.
-More info on Square of Our Lady
+More info on Onze Lieve Vrouwe square

 -